pantheon-systems/documentation/source/content/guides/drupal/drupal-hosted-btworkflow/05-copy-config.md

 ---
-title: Migrate a Site Created With the Pantheon Dashboard to Drupal + Build Tools
+title: Upgrade a Drupal Site Created With the Pantheon Dashboard to the Latest Version of Drupal + Build Tools
 subtitle: Copy Existing Configuration
 description:
 cms: "Drupal"